JasonArilani/eternal-darkness-ap/README.md

 - This is not full Archipelago integration yet.
 - This is not the full game.
 - This only supports Anthony’s chapter.
-- This currently only supports the Chattur’gha alignment version of Anthony’s chapter.
 - Codex and scroll checks may trigger on approach rather than on actual pickup.
 - The client must stay running while playing.
 - Dolphin must be running before the client is used.